 The Miracle Theatre is located on Capitol Hill in the historic Barracks Row neighborhood.
 The original building, the Meader Theater, opened on December 27, 1909 as a vaudeville theatre with a mix of entertainment, including motion pictures and live performances.
 The building continued to operate as a movie theatre under several names until 1960: Meader, New Meader, Family and Academy.
 During the theatre’s many transitions and renovations it showed a variety of films including silent, triple-feature westerns and in the late 1950s, foreign films.

 In 1962, The People’s Church purchased the building and served the Capitol Hill community for half a century.
-On March 23, 2011, National Community Church purchased it, launching its seventh location in the metro DC area and embarking on a mission to revive the building’s rich history as a movie house and live entertainment destination.
+On March 23, 2011, National Community Church purchased it and embarked on a mission to revive the building’s rich history as a movie house and live entertainment destination.

-The Miracle Theatre is a second-run movie theater and live performance venue, and the newest movie theater in Washington, DC.
+The Miracle Theatre is a second-run movie theater and live performance venue, and the oldest movie theater in Washington, DC.

 Albert Einstein once said, “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”